Is Rainwater Better for Plants?

 Final Thoughts

-Rainwater is one of the best natural resources your garden can receive.
-It’s gentle, naturally soft, and perfectly suited for healthy plant growth.
+Rainwater is one of the best natural resources a garden can receive.
+It's gentle, naturally soft, and well suited to healthy plant growth.

 By using a rain gauge to track rainfall accurately, gardeners can make smarter watering decisions, conserve water, and keep plants thriving all season long.